 An applicant tracking system (ATS) is software that manages the recruiting and hiring process, including job postings and job applications.
 It organizes information about job seekers and makes it searchable.
 As its name implies, an ATS tracks candidates through the hiring process.
 It helps with interview scheduling, issues notifications and alerts, and sends automated emails to candidates and internal employees, such as the recruiter and hiring manager.

-An ATS is also used to cull candidates.
-It conducts a preliminary analysis of the applicants to find the best fits for a job.
+But these systems are far more than organizers.
+An ATS is also used to cull applicants and recommend the most qualified candidates.
+It may conduct a preliminary analysis of the applicants to find the best fits for a job.
+It may also look for keywords or use AI-type algorithms that run a deeper analysis of the job applicant.
 The goal is to speed HR's review of job applications and resumes.
-It may look for keywords or use AI-type algorithms that run a deeper analysis of the job applicant.

-Benefit of applicant tracking systems
+Benefits of applicant tracking systems

 How the applicant tracking system process works

 An ATS helps an organization manage each step of the hiring process, from writing the job ad to making a job offer.
 This includes integrating with major job boards to streamline job postings, organize applications and allow candidates to create profiles.
 The ATS keeps track of all the activity that takes place around the candidate.
 The following steps are typical of a recruitment process: